salihbeyatli/salihbeyatli.com-v2/content/jobs/Beyat/index.md

 url: 'https://beyatdoor.com/'
 ---

-- Developed and maintained code for in-house and client websites primarily using HTML, CSS, Sass, JavaScript, jQuery and Bootstrap.
-- Tested sites in various browsers and devices to ensure cross browser compatibility and mobile responsiveness.
 - Write modern, performant, and robust code for a diverse array of client and internal projects.
-- Work with a variety of different languages, frameworks, and content management systems such as JavaScript, WordPress, Webflow, etc.
+- Work with a variety of different languages, frameworks, and content management systems such as JavaScript, jQuery, WordPress, Webflow, etc.